artist-in-residence (AiR) program 2026–2027

 - Statement of intent describing how the residency will support your artistic practice and career development

 - Desired fabrication areas or shop interests within Powerhouse Arts.
-Please refer to the [AiR fabrication guide for more] information.
+Please refer to the fabrication section of the website for more information.

 - Optional initial project idea or area of inquiry (fully developed proposals are not required)